grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/suggestion-supplier.md

 ---
-id: adding-suggestion-supplier
+id: add-suggestion-supplier
-title: Adding a suggestion supplier to a plugin
+title: Add a suggestion supplier
 sidebar_position: 9
 description: How to add a suggestion supplier to a plugin.
 keywords: